Motorcycle tires come with several numbers, letters, and symbols on their sidewalls. For a first-timer, they can seem both cryptic and overwhelming.

 W indicates the maximum speed at which the tire can be used–which is 168 mph or 270 kph, when inflation pressure is maximum as per the manufacturer of the tire it is carrying the maximum designated load of 805lbs or 365kg.

-This is an indication that this is a tubeless tyre.
+This is an indication that this is a tubeless tire.
 The only other combination would be TT which would mean a Tube Tire.

-What should I keep in mind when selecting the best tyre for my motorcycle?
+What should I keep in mind when selecting the best tire for my motorcycle?

 Here’s what you should keep in mind while buying a tire.